berton7/kek-monitors/README.md

 The project can be thought of as being divided into several big parts: scrapers, monitors, database manager, webhook manager, discord embeds, monitor manager+api.
 Obviously you can, and should, customize everything to suite your needs, but you probably want to start by writing the first scraper/monitor combo.

 I've tried to write everything so that you can easily customize your own monitor/scraper without modifying the source code too much: if for you example you want to add custom commands to your monitor you can just add it to ```configs/config.py```, then write a callback function which will handle the received command and that's it!

-There are only **two requirements**, needed to allow simple communication between monitor/scraper and make everything work, that is they need to have the **same filename and class name**; what I would generally do is name the file after the website it should work with, and same thing for the class name (filename and class name don't necessarily need to be different).

 ## Important: about NetworkUtils.fetch()
 By default fetch has the option `use_cache` set to True.
 The cache in question is not the typical CDN cache (the hit/miss cache from cloudflare for example), which you typically try to avoid (you look for the miss) to have the most up to date page possible; it's HTTP cache, which is "activated" by the [if-modified-since](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/If-Modified-Since) and [etag](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/ETag) headers: when *this* cache is hit, the return code is 304 and the body is empty, which saves a huge amount of bandwidth; from what I tested this seems like a really good option since the response is almost entirely empty, saving up on proxy bandwidth and general costs, and it doesn't seem to impact performance (remember it's not CDN related, but purely HTTP related).
 NetworkUtils automatically manages the internal pages cache.